EARLY R75/5 BING CV CARBURETORS; problems, including idle problems.

 When BMW modified EXISTING carburetors, they changed the dome cover, slide assembly, and the

 enricheners too, and the enricheners are handed (left, right).
+If you have dome insert carburetors, SEAL THE DOME, as I have described in my articles.

 NOTE that Bing's own carburetor manual is NOT correct on a few minor details, such as the enrichener parts.